-- Students majoring in Liberal Arts may only use one completed course from their General Education requirements towards the completion of their primary discipline.
-They may not use any completed General Education courses toward the completion of either secondary discipline. - The areas of study for the primary and secondary disciplines are mutually exclusive.
-For example, a student cannot chose history as both a primary and secondary discipline or chose history for both secondary disciplines. - The Liberal Arts, according to the Carnegie Classification, include: English language and literature/letters; foreign languages and literatures; biological sciences; mathematics; philosophy and religion; physical sciences; psychology; social sciences and history; visual and performing arts; area, ethnic, and cultural studies; liberal arts and sciences, general studies, and humanities; and multi/interdisciplinary studies.
+- \ Students majoring in liberal arts may only use one completed course from their General Education requirements towards the completion of their primary discipline.
+They may not use any completed General Education courses toward the completion of either secondary discipline. - \\ The areas of study for the primary and secondary disciplines are mutually exclusive.
+For example, a student cannot choose history as both a primary and secondary discipline or choose history for both secondary disciplines. - \\\ The liberal arts, according to the Carnegie Classification, include: English language and literature/letters; foreign languages and literatures; biological sciences; mathematics; philosophy and religion; physical sciences; psychology; social sciences and history; visual and performing arts; area, ethnic, and cultural studies; liberal arts and sciences, general studies, and humanities; and multi/interdisciplinary studies.

-Marketing (MRK) See page 144.
+Marketing (MRK): See page 176.